cross-cultural-data-literacy/2021-good-health-and-wellbeing/resources/finding-and-exploring-data.md

 #### Excel(windows)/Numbers(mac)/Google Sheets(web)
 Excel (and its Mac and Web based alternatives) is the most common tool used in exploring data.
 Some file types can be opened straight away with excel and some may need to be [imported](https://support.microsoft.com/en-us/office/import-or-export-text-txt-or-csv-files-5250ac4c-663c-47ce-937b-339e391393ba).
 If you do this correctly, each column should represent a different variable in your dataset and each row should represent one datapoint.

-**Pivot Tables**
-One powerful (and slightly more advanced) feature that allows you to find _correlations_ between different variables is pivot tables.
+One powerful (and slightly more advanced) feature that allows you to find _correlations_ between different variables is _pivot tables_.
 Using them you can quickly throw variables into a table to see how they relate.
 This is how to use pivot tables in [Excel](https://www.youtube.com/watch?v=qu-AK0Hv0b4&ab_channel=CodyBaldwin), [Numbers](https://macmost.com/simulating-pivot-tables-in-numbers.html), and [Google Sheets](https://support.google.com/docs/answer/1272900?co=GENIE.Platform%3DDesktop&hl=en).

 #### Tableau
 [Tableau](https://www.tableau.com/) is a great way to visualize data which can be an important step in understanding it.
 It's **not free** but you can use a trial.